Find Affordable College Courses

 Bloomington, IL

-With a ranking of #6, Illinois Wesleyan University did quite well on this year’s best schools for visual and performing arts students working on their bachelor’s degree.
-Illinois Wesleyan is a small private not-for-profit school located in the city of Bloomington.
+Illinois Wesleyan University landed the #6 spot in the 2023 rankings for the best bachelor’s degree visual and performing arts programs.
+Illinois Wesleyan is a small private not-for-profit school located in the small city of Bloomington.

 Northern Illinois University did quite well in this year’s ranking of the best places for visual and performing arts students to get a bachelor’s degree.
 It came in at #7 on the list.
 NIU is a fairly large public school located in the small suburb of Dekalb.

-Full Visual & Performing Arts at Northern Illinois University Report
+Read full report on Visual & Performing Arts at Northern Illinois University

 #8